T-Rahul/SpoC_128/README.md

-## Hardware Implementation of SpoC-128
+# Hardware Implementation of SpoC-128
 This repository has the Verilog code of API compliant SpoC-128.
 This is a lightweight AEAD (see this paper for more details).

+## Repository Structure
 [Code_files](Code_files/) folder consists all the project files.

 [Input_and_Expected_Output_Files](Input_and_Expected_Output_Files/) consists the test vectors.